Aref-Akminasi/aws-developer-associate/CICD.md

   - ECS
   - Lambda functions

-## CodeDeploy - Rollback

-- Automated Rollback capability in case of failed deployments or trigger CloudWatch Alarm
-- If a rollback happens, CodeDeploy redeploys the last known good revision as a **new deployment (not a restored version)**

 ## CodeDeploy - EC2/On-premises Platform

 - Perform **in-place deployments** or **blue/green deployments**
+- In place uses the same instances, while blue/green creates new instances
 - Must run the **CodeDeploy Agent** on the target instances
 - The EC2 Instances must have sufficient permissions to access S3 to get deployment bundles
-- Define Deployment speeds for In-place:
+- Define Deployment speeds for in-place:
   - AllAtOnce
   - HalfAtATime
   - OneAtATime
   - Custom %

-### CodeDeploy Agent

-- The CodeDeploy Agent must be running on the EC2 instances
-- It can be installed and updated automatically if you're using Systems Manager

 ## CodeDeploy - Lambda

 - CodeDeploy can help you automate traffic shift for lambda aliases
 - Feature is integrated within the SAM framework
 - Strategies:
+  - AllAtOnce: immediate
   - Linear: grow traffic every N minutes until 100%
   - Canary: Try X percent then 100%
-  - AllAtOnce: immediate

 ## CodeDeploy - ECS Platform

+- Only Blue/Green Deployments
 - CodeDeploy can help you automate the deployment of a new ECS Task Definition
-- Only Blue/Green Deployments
 - Strategies:
+  - AllAtOnce: immediate
   - Linear: grow traffic every N minutes until 100%
   - Canary: Try X percent then 100%

-  - AllAtOnce: immediate
+## CodeDeploy - Troubleshooting

+- **Automated Rollback** capability in case of failed deployments or trigger a **CloudWatch Alarm**
+- If a rollback happens, CodeDeploy redeploys the last known good revision as a **new deployment (not a restored version)**

 # CodeArtifact